shaharoded/REINFORCE/README.md

 ## Overview

-This project implements the **REINFORCE** algorithm (Monte Carlo Policy Gradient) and its variant **REINFORCE with Baseline**.
+This project implements the **REINFORCE** algorithm (Monte Carlo Policy Gradient), its variant **REINFORCE with Baseline**, and the **One-Step Actor-Critic** algorithm.
 The goal is to solve the `CartPole-v1` environment, where the agent must balance a pole on a cart.
 The environment is considered solved when the average reward over 100 consecutive episodes is at least 475.0.

 ## Results Example

-Below is a sample plot comparing the moving average reward of Vanilla REINFORCE and REINFORCE with Baseline agents:
+Below is a sample plot comparing the moving average reward of Vanilla REINFORCE, REINFORCE with Baseline, and Actor-Critic agents:

 <img src="results/comparison.png" alt="Comparison: Moving Average Reward (Window=100)" width="700"/>